shivani-roy/Tea-station-project/README.md

 # Tea-Station-Project

-This is a responsive HTML CSS website created during [John Smilga's CSS Course](https://www.udemy.com/course/in-depth-html-css-course-build-responsive-websites/)
+This is a responsive HTML CSS website that uses CSS floats to create columns